piyush-agrawal6/Social-Media-Frontend/README.md

 # Diverse - Lets get deversify.

-Diverse is a social media chatting app where the user can interect with different peaple, can post images, comments, like and message each other.
-User can add , edit and delete posts, comments and their details.
+Diverse is a social media chatting app where users can interact with different people, post images, comment, like and message each other.
+Users can add, edit and delete posts, comments and their details.
 Users can also follow and unfollow each other.

 ![logo](https://user-images.githubusercontent.com/100460788/214284152-e74df401-40d9-414c-84f9-a20903bd8044.png)